chromatone/chromatone.center/practice/chroma/browser/index.md

 ---
 title: Browser
-subtitle: A huge table of all 2048 possible combinations of 12 chromatic notes
+description: A huge table of all 2048 possible combinations of 12 chromatic notes
 cover: browser.png
 date: 2021-04-19
 ---